danieleades/rtps/README.md

 ## Structure

-This crate uses a layered structure to separate the 'platform-independent model' (PIM) of the RTPS specification from the 'platform-specific implementations' (PSM).
+This crate uses a layered structure to separate the 'platform-independent model' (PIM) of the RTPS specification, the 'platform-specific implementations' (PSM), and the concrete implementations.

+This provides maximum extensibility for downstream crates to use the core types of this crate, without committing to a specific implementation, or QOS guarantees.

 - the PIM is provided by the [rtps-pim](platform-independent-model) crate
-- the UDP-based PSM required by the RTPS specification is provided by the [rtps-udp](udp) crate
+- the UDP-based PSM required by the RTPS specification is provided by the [rtps-psm-udp](platform-specific-models/udp) crate
   - additional PSMs can be added by extending the PIM
+- A UDP implementation is provided in the [rtps-udp](implementations/udp)

 ![workspace diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/danieleades/rtps/main/resources/workspace.puml?cached=false)